KNowledgeOnWebScale/rdf-timeseriessnippets/README.md

-# RDF Time Snippets
+# RDF Time Series Snippets

-This is a draft document describing how time series of objects that only have one or a few changing properties over time, for instance sensor data.
+RDF Time Series Snippets is a way to describe snippets of time series using CDT literals for the data points

 [Read the spec](https://knowledgeonwebscale.github.io/rdf-timeseriessnippets/)

 ## Developing

 Build the spec using [Bikeshed](https://speced.github.io/bikeshed):

 ```